Itheum/identity-subsystem-sdk/README.md

 ## Dev
 - `npm install`
 - work on typescript code in the `/src` folder
-- If you deploy new `identityFactory` (https://github.com/Itheum/datametaverse-evm/blob/main/contracts/identity/IdentityFactory.sol) or `identity` (https://github.com/Itheum/datametaverse-evm/blob/main/contracts/identity/Identity.sol) contracts then you need to update `constants.ts` with new ABI and code.
-This also applies if you deploy new a identityFactory SubGraph (i.e. https://github.com/Itheum/poc-identity-factory-subgraph)
+- If you deploy new `identityFactory` (https://github.com/Itheum/datametaverse-evm/blob/main/contracts/identity/IdentityFactory.sol) or `identity` (https://github.com/Itheum/datametaverse-evm/blob/main/contracts/identity/Identity.sol) contracts then you need to update `constants.ts` with new ABIs and byte code.
+This also applies if you deploy new a identityFactory SubGraph (i.e. https://github.com/Itheum/poc-identity-factory-subgraph).
+Here you have to update the respective URL.

 ## UI Integration Dev
 - Download and run this POC app: (https://github.com/Itheum/poc-identity-subsystem-dapp-ui-tests)